Secure-Embedded-Systems/Skiva/README.md

 # Skiva

-This repository includes design files for Skiva project, building upon the FAME-v2 specific modified version of GRLIB library of Cobham Gaisler.
-The repository adopts the file hierarchy of the original GRLIB distribution:

-* bin:			various scripts and tool support files

-* boards:			support files for FPGA prototyping boards

-* designs:		template designs

-* lib: 			VHDL libraries
+This repository includes hardware and software design files for the Skiva project presented in COSADE 2020.

+### Organization
+* hardaware contains hardware design files for Skiva custom instructions added to LEON3 processor.
+* software contains files to generate AES code using Skiva instructions